centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 This site provide documentation for the ispapicli tool.
 Here you will find documentation for installing on different operation systems, namely Windows, Mac, and Ubuntu.

-What is this too about?
+What is this tool about?

 This tool enable you to connect to our back-end API and manage your account through GUI or Command Line Interface.